 Dr Christopher Gribbin

 Christopher has been fascinated by the ancient world since the age of four, when he saw an exhibition of objects from Pompeii.
 That led (some time later) to a Ph.D. in Classics, looking at the interaction between religion and philosophy in sixth century BC Greece.
 Christopher has a particular interest in understanding how people make sense of the world, whether through religion, philosophy, story-telling, art or architecture.
-He has lectured in Classics at Melbourne, Monash and La Trobe universities and was an Honorary Fellow at the University of Melbourne’s School of Historical and Philosophical Studies since 2004.
+He is an Adjunct Lecturer at La Trobe University and has previously lectured in Classics at Melbourne and Monash Universities.

 In 2002, Christopher set up the University of Melbourne’s popular Classics Summer School and ran it for 15 years.
-In 2018 he begins teaching with the Hellenic Museum Summer School (www.hellenic.org.au/summer-school).
+In 2018 he began teaching with the Hellenic Museum Summer School (www.hellenic.org.au/summer-school).
 Christopher’s summer schools provide short courses on ancient Greece and Rome for the general public each January.
 Participants particularly enjoy his relaxed but enthusiastic and thought-provoking style and the summer school have become an annual fixture for many people.